Datwendo/Orchard-ClientConnector/README.md

 - blob data

 1) Go to http://www.datwendo.com, register (the Git OAuth register will be available soon) then start a 15 days demo Connector or buy some months of Service.

 2) collect your connector main parameters:
  - Id
  - Secret key
  - Protocol (Fast or Secure)

 3) Install the module in Orchard (until it appear in gallery, you will need to clone this repo and build it), and enable

 4) Set the site settings parameters (The demo Dawtendo Server is http://datwendosvc.cloudapp.net, the API version 1, the key delai is not important for demo connectors let it to 200)

 5) Create a Content Type using various parts and fields, or moddify an existing Content Type

 6) Add it the ClientConnector Part, fix the related connector parameters:
  - Id,
  - Secret Key
  - Protocol (always Fast for Demo), mandatory with only 2 values today: Fast/Secure

 7) Arrange the display for the ClientConnector Part in your local theme placement.info

 8) Create new Content Items -> they will automatically receive a new unique Id

- Limitation:
+ Limitations:
  This version only support the Cloud Connector without its options: Data Storage, Cloud Storage, Publish Subscribe.
  An extended version will include these options as new features in the module.